 - 13.2.1 The Grade Point Average (GPA) is calculated by summing all the quality points (i.e. grade points multiplied by credits) for all modules taken by the student in a specific period, and then dividing the sum by the total number of credits taken.
-The calculation includes all module grades, except the excluded modules as approved by the Academic Board. - 13.2.2 The cumulative GPA (cGPA) is the GPA for all modules taken at the time of calculation. - 13.2.3 The semester GPA is the GPA for all modules taken in a specific semester. - 13.2.4 The year GPA is the GPA for all modules taken in a specific academic year.
+The calculation includes all module grades, except the excluded modules as approved by the Academic Board. - 13.2.2 Modules which adopt pass/fail grading will not be counted towards the calculation of GPA. - 13.2.3 The cumulative GPA (cGPA) is the GPA for all modules taken at the time of calculation. - 13.2.4 The semester GPA is the GPA for all modules taken in a specific semester.

+13.2.5 The year GPA is the GPA for all modules taken in a specific academic year.